Here’s how newspaper front pages announced Trump’s impeachment

 — San Francisco Chronicle (@sfchronicle) December 19, 2019

-And of course, there’s always one who stands outside the pack…
+And of course, there’s always one that stands outside the pack . . .

 Today's cover: The House's decision to impeach Trump could spell doom for the Democrats in 2020 https://t.co/7M4hZYq541 pic.twitter.com/10VMc8Bhha